slbailey/Retrovue/docs/domain/Asset.md

 - **video_codec** (String(50), nullable): Video codec information
 - **audio_codec** (String(50), nullable): Audio codec information
 - **container** (String(50), nullable): Container format
-- **hash_sha256** (String(64), nullable): SHA256 hash for content integrity and change detection.
-  Computed natively at ingest create-time when a local filesystem path is available.
-If the file is not reachable at ingest time, this may remain null.

 ### Change tracking fields